julam9/ML-Zoomcamp-2024/Week-8/Notes.md

 ## Adjusting Learning Rate
 One of the most important hyperparameters of deep learning models is the learning rate.
 It is a tuning parameter in an optimization function that determines the step size (how big or small) at each iteration while moving toward a mininum of a loss function.

+The goal is to find the right reading pace, or learning rate, that balances comprehension and efficiency.
+Reading too fast may result in superficial understanding, while reading too slowly might mean not acquiring knowledge quickly enough to meet your goals.
+By maintaining a moderate, balanced pace, you can maximize understanding and effectively apply what you've learned.